Pont de Bir-Hakeim – Connecting The 15th & 16th Arrondissements

 The Story of Pont de Bir-Hakeim

-Pont de Bir-Hakeim, photo by DXR, Wikimedia Pont de Bir-Hakeim at night, looking towards the 16th, photo Wikimedia by dxr
+A nighttime virwe Pont de Bir-Hakeim in Paris, showing its columns and two decks Pont de Bir-Hakeim at night, looking towards the 16th, photo Wikimedia by dxr

 Like a number of decorative, monumental structures in Paris — the Grand Palais, Pont Alexandre III, even the Eiffel Tower — the story of Pont de Bir-Hakeim began during the era of the Paris Expositions Universelles.
 There were eight of these world expositions held between 1855 and 1937, and it was for the third Universal Exhibition of 1878 that a metal pedestrian bridge was built to span the Seine between the 15th and 16th arrondissements, resting on the tiny Île aux Cygnes — Isle of the Swans.